 When you do SEO keyword research and optimize your post for the keyword, you can generate Google traffic for years.

 Takeaway: There are several ways to optimize your blog for search engine optimization.
-You’ll get started on the right path by starting with simple SEO tactics, such as adding keywords to your blog content and title.
-Once you have a good foundation, you can branch out and try more complex SEO techniques.
+You’ll start on the right path with simple SEO tactics, such as adding keywords to your blog content and title.
+Once you have a good foundation, you can try more complex SEO techniques.

 9. How would you describe your writing style?